 Event

 An event is a planned special occasion or celebration.
 Events can be large or small, private or public, in-person, hybrid or virtual.
-Examples of events include parties, festivals, shows, exhibitions and conferences.
-Special occasion is another word for event.
+Examples of events include parties, festivals, shows, exhibitions, and conferences.
+Another name for event: occasion, function, gathering, affair, happening.
+If you’re looking for another name for events in general usage, try gatherings, functions, or occasions

 Event Booking